zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-overview.md

 The Azure Portal team ships sample code that extension developers can leverage.
 All developers who install the Portal Framework SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download) also install the samples on their computers during the installation process.
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.
 The source specifies the namespace in which the control is located.

-Devlopers can view working copies of  sample controls in the Dogfood environment, which is located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/controls](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/controls).
+Developers can view working copies of  sample controls in the Dogfood environment, which is located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/controls](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/controls).
 This site also contains links to working copies of individual controls.
 In some instances, controls describe the properties that they use in various interfaces, as in the following image.

 ![alt-text](../media/portalfx-controls/controlProperties.png "Property for Filterable Grid Extensions Options Interface")